SEND Information Report

 How are the school's resources allocated to support children/young people with SEND?

-- SEND provision is monitored by the SENCO, Headteacher and the Governor of SEND.
+1. SEND provision is monitored by the Inclusion Manager, Headteacher and the Governor of SEND.

-- Progress of SEND pupils is monitored by the SENCO, Headteacher and the school governing body.
+2. Progress of SEND pupils is monitored by the Inclusion Manager, Headteacher and the school governing body.

 Many of our teachers have experience of working with a range of special needs and there is an ongoing programme of training.
-Lessons are differentiated and pupils are able to access targeted interventions such as literacy skills lessons and ability grouping in class.
-In addition to the class teams, which are made up of your child’s class teacher and teaching assistants, the SEND Team at Whitefield Primary Academy consists of:
+Lessons are planned with high quality teaching and adaptive teaching at the forfront, and pupils are able to access targeted interventions such as literacy skills lessons and ability grouping in class.

 What services external to the school can provide support to children with SEN?